Home

 Detecting resumable upload support

-To detect if server supports upload progress you must submit OPTIONS request:
+To detect if the server supports upload progress you must submit OPTIONS request:

 OPTIONS /Folder/ HTTP/1.1